neilenns/clearancelab/DEVELOPMENT.md

 | `AUTH0_SECRET`        | Secret for the Clearance Lab application in Auth0.   | ✅       |
 | `DEPLOY_ENV`          | Deployment environment, either `prod` or `dev`.      | ✅       |

 The environment variables are set in the [`wrangler.toml`](apps/web/wrangler.toml) file and in GitHub environment variables.
-They must be set in both places so the CI builds will pass environment variable verification.
+They must be set in both places, so the CI builds will pass environment variable verification.

 The API key and Auth0 secrets are stored as GitHub secrets and are pushed to Cloudflare during the release workflow.